AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 1. On the `Welcome` page, select **Next**.

-   You are logged on to your tenant account.
-A message opens in your web browser regarding the status of the user authentication process.

-1. Close the browser window, and then select **Next** on the `Browser Login` page.

-1. On the `Namespace` page, complete the following fields, then select **Next**:

-   - **Namespace** - Select the namespace and location where the transferred data will be stored.
-The location is a region that appears in parenthesis after the namespace indicates where the namespace resides.
-Streaming data sent by the PI to Data Hub Agent only goes to the selected namespace's region.

-   - **Agent Description** - Enter an optional name for the agent.

    The `Service Account` page opens.

 1. On the `Service Account` page, select the service account type for the connection: